 Notes: Standard errors appear in parentheses.
 Because results are rounded to the nearest whole number, some totals may appear inconsistent.
 Comparisons with ICILS 2018 only reported for countries or benchmarking participants meeting sample participation requirements.

-- † Met guidelines for sampling participation rates only after replacement schools were included. - Nearly met guidelines for sâmpling participation rates after replacement schools were included.
-National defined population covers 90% to 95% of the national target population.
-Country surveyed target grade in the first half of the school year.
+1 Met guidelines for sampling participation rates only after replacement schools were included.
+11 Nearly met guidelines for sampling participation rates after replacement schools were included.